No-bake granola bars

 1 tsp baking powder

-Add the dry ingredients and mix until all have been incorporated into the wet ingredients and no streaks remain.
+Add the dry ingredients and mix until all have been incorporated and no streaks remain.

 Bake for 12-15 minutes or until the sides just begin to brown.

 Let cool completely before removing from cookie sheet.
-(The cooling also helps bind the crumbly cookie together.)
+(Cookies are slightly crumbly until they cool.)

 IMG_6249.jpg